 To qualify for ICC, a building must be damaged due to flooding and be:

 - Covered by a National Flood Insurance Program standard policy;

 - Located in a Special Flood Hazard Area, also known as a regulatory floodplain;

 - Below the base flood level; and

 "Substantial damage" has occurred when the cost of restoring a structure to its pre-damage condition equals or exceeds 50 percent of the structure's pre-damage market value.
-To qualify for Increased Cost of Compliance, which is part of a flood insurance policy, the damage must be due to flooding.
+To qualify for ICC, which is part of a flood insurance policy, the damage must be due to flooding.

-A "repetitive loss property" is one that has suffered two or more flood losses over 10 years with the cumulative cost of repairs equaling or exceeding 50 percent of the value of the structure.
-Increased Cost of Compliance for repetitive loss structures is available only in communities that have repetitive loss provisions in their floodplain-management ordinances and track repetitive-loss damages.
+A "repetitive-loss property" is one that has suffered two or more flood losses over 10 years with the cumulative cost of repairs equaling or exceeding 50 percent of the value of the structure.
+Increased Cost of Compliance for repetitive-loss structures is available only in communities that have repetitive-loss provisions in their floodplain-management ordinances and track repetitive-loss damages.

-Answers to general flood insurance questions are available from local floodplain administrators, the National Flood Insurance Program (1-888-724-6924), and insurance companies and agents.
-Information also is available at www.fema.gov and www.floodsmart.gov.
+Answers to general flood insurance questions are available from local floodplain administrators, the National Flood Insurance Program (1-800-427-4661) and insurance companies and agents.
+Information is also available at www.fema.gov and www.floodsmart.gov.